Kaylier/dotfiles_old/README.md

 The locker comes from [i3-extras by ashinkarov](https://github.com/ashinkarov/i3-extras) and is very nice ;)

+## Jack
+Here are scripts for qjackctl to connect with pulse-audio.

 ## Templates
 This folder contains different kind of files, named after the corresponding suffix :
 * `c` C source